prettier/prettier/docs/install.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 `prettier --write .` is great for formatting everything, but for a big project it might take a little while.
-You may run `prettier --write app/` to format a certain directory, or `prettier --write app/components/Button.js` to format a certain files.
-Or `prettier --write "app/**/*.test.js"` to format all tests in a directory.
+You may run `prettier --write app/` to format a certain directory, or `prettier --write app/components/Button.js` to format a certain file.
+Or use a _glob_ like `prettier --write "app/**/*.test.js"` to format all tests in a directory (see [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) for supported glob syntax).

 If you have a CI setup, run the following as part of it to make sure that everyone runs Prettier.
 This avoids merge conflicts and other collaboration issues!